 The duration of the Safari morning tour was about three hours.
 After the tour, we were allowed to enter the Safari in our car (included in the morning tour price).
 So we made another round since we wanted to visit the lions.

 Note: the train is open (has no windows).
 Thus it does not enter the lions’ area.

 Visiting By Ourselves

 We entered the open space once again in our car.
 And these are the photos I took on our way to the lions.

 This rhino decided to make a mud bath:

 Until we reached the lions, it was already around 11 am, and it was boiling.
 So all lions lied in the shade:

 Overall, we liked the Safari morning tour a lot.
 There are many advantages.
 The main ones are: you get a guide, you come early while it is not too hot, and you get to feed the animals.
 As long as kids are happy, their parents will be content.
 The only downside is the ticket price.
 But, since the difference in ticket price between morning tour and regular visit is not significant, I am leaning towards the morning tour.
-So, if you are planning to visit Safari and buying tickets at full price, then consider the Safari morning tour.
+If you are planning to visit Safari and buy tickets at full price, consider the Safari morning tour.
 In my case, I purchased the tickets through a coupon, and the ticket price was 35 NIS per person (this is even cheaper than regular entrance).
 So, it was worth it.

 Safari Morning Tour – Three Years Later